taystantim/Correlation_vs_causation_presentation/README.md

 ### Anscombe’s Quartet

+All four of the datasets below have the same mean, variance, correlation, and regression line.

 ![Anscombe’s Quartet](Images/anscombes_quartet.png)

-Even when datasets share identical statistical summaries—such as the same mean, variance, correlation, and regression line, they can have completely different underlying structures.
+Even when datasets share identical statistical summaries, they can have completely different underlying structures.

 As shown in this example, relying only on summary statistics can hide important patterns in the data.